john-kurkowski/john-kurkowski.github.io/_posts/2015-03-18-1st-class-ux-for-web-programmers.md

   On the web, your users are no longer a secondary engineering concern.
 A thick-client framework, like Ember.js, makes UX 1st class.
 ---

-Programmers often talk about their tools making functions first class, or objects first class.
-What about users?
+Programmers often talk about their tools making functions 1st class, or objects 1st class.
+What about making UX 1st class?

 ### The UX Trend